The Sandkings: Plot

 Dr. Simon Kress' (Beau Bridges) research for the government on Martian life is aborted because one of his specimens escaped his lab and almost made it to the surface.
 However, Kress does not agree with the abandonment of the project and decides to continue his experiments in his barn.
-He steals some sand containing Martian eggs from his lab and creates a makeshift incubator to hatch more of the Martian lifeforms.
+He steals sand containing Martian eggs from his lab and creates a makeshift incubator to hatch more of the Martian lifeforms, which are dubbed "sandkings."
 Kress' obsession with the project causes his relationship with his wife Cathy (Helen Shaver) to break down.
-The family dog, Cowboy, gets eaten after stepping into their territory, having been awoken by their digging.
+The family dog, Cowboy, is eaten by sandkings after stepping into their territory, having been awoken by their digging.

 The sandkings evolve into two distinct groups, a white group and a red group, and they settle on opposite sides of their glass enclosure.
 Kress comes to believe that he is a god to his sandkings when the white group builds a sand structure that resembles his face.
 He smashes the sand structure of the red group who did not do the same, one of them getting loose and stinging him.
 He kills his former supervisor Dave Stockley (Kim Coates) by tossing him into the enclosure, where the sandkings then devour him.
 Later, he finds himself in the basement with the red sandkings, who have made a nest with the face of Stockley.
 He breaks a gas pipe to cause an explosion in an attempt to kill all of the sandkings.
 In the ending of the episode, a colony of sandkings is shown surviving in the wilderness.